History of Tenrikyo: Rise in membership

-Tenri-kyo sermon in Tokyo, as depicted in an 1899 book.
+Tenri-kyo sermon in Tokyo, as depicted in a 1899 book.

 The membership rose sharply in the first decade of the Headquarters' existence.
-In 1892, the number of Tenrikyo followers had allegedly reached over one million, a thirty-fold increase in membership in five years.
+In 1892, the number of Tenrikyo followers had allegedly reached over one million, a thirtyfold increase in membership in five years.
 By December 1896, Tenrikyo had 3,137,113 members belonging to 1,078 churches, and there were 19,061 ministers.
-This growth invited negative reactions from Buddhist institutions, which were concerned about losing adherents, and from newspapers such as Chuo Shinbun, Yorozu Chouho, and Ni-Roku Shinbun, who labeled the religion as "anti-social."
+This growth invited negative reactions from Buddhist institutions, which were concerned about losing adherents, and from newspapers such as Chuo Shinbun, Yorozu Chouho, and Ni-Roku Shinbun, which labeled the religion as "anti-social."

 Home Ministry's directive

 On April 6, 1896, the Home Ministry (内務省 Naimu-shō) issued "Directive No. 12," which ordered strict and secretive surveillance over Tenrikyo Church Headquarters under the pretense of maintaining and strengthening the state polity of Japan.
 Issues raised by authorities were the congregation of both men and women together (which could potentially lead to disgrace), the obstruction of medical treatment, and the alleged policy of enforced donations.

 The Tenrikyo leaders complied with the state demands in several ways.
 They changed several aspects of their prayer ritual, known to adherents as the Service.
 The name of the Tenrikyo deity Tenri-O-no-Mikoto was changed to "Tenri-no-Okami."
 Tenrikyo Church Headquarters' conformity with the state demands resulted in a dual structure of the Tenrikyo faith, where on the surface, Tenrikyo complied with the state demands, while adherents disregarded those changes and maintained the teachings and rites as initially taught by Miki Nakayama.